etman55/android-house/README.md

  - so async will run in background then return its promised result to parent coroutine which created by launch.
  - when we get a result, it is up to us to do handle the result.
- - also we can use kotlin flow if we want